Clay Patrick McBride Headshot

 3 Credits

 This course is required for advertising photography students who are approaching graduation and are preparing to present themselves to potential employers.
-Students will narrow their field of interests to focus their work for an end-of-study portfolio.
-Existing and new work will be edited, sequenced and prepared to form a professional quality portfolio, promotional materials, a resume/cover letter, a market research paper and a business plan.
+Students will narrow their field of interests to focus their work for an end-of-study portfolio and public presentation.
+Existing and new work will be edited, sequenced and prepared to form a professional quality portfolio, promotional materials, a resume/cover letter, a market research paper, and a treatment/pitch deck for an advertising campaign.

 PHAR-599